-It’s time we in the fire service quit being so polite to people about the deadly threat that fire poses to them, their families, and their communities.
+It’s time we in the fire service properly emphasize how important fire alarm systems are to home safety.
 It’s time to stop “suggesting” that it’s a good idea to have a working smoke detector on every level of their home.
 Time to stop “making excuses” for the dead following a preventable fire where no working smoke detectors were present.
 And it’s time to stop making excuses for parents who manage to get out of a burning home, but their children do not because the parents never had or practiced a Home Fire Escape Plan with their children.

 I’ve always grieved for people who lose loved ones to fire and I’ve grieved for the firefighters who located and removed the deceased after the flames have been doused.
 But I’m tired of grieving and I’m tired of our “suggestive” approach to fire prevention and public fire education.
 I think it’s far past the time when we need to take a “get in their face” approach and provide the “wake up call” that too many people (the ones who have died, and continue to die in preventable fires) didn’t hear because our “volume” was too low.

 This morning my local newspaper had a story from the Associated Press about the deadly fire in the past few days that claimed the lives of seven children—three girls, ages 6, 11, and 16, and four boys, ages 5, 8, 10, and 12—from the same family in Brooklyn.
 Their mother escaped the burning home through a window; the father was away from the home on business.
 If you want to get windows services, you can check out this service and get more information about them.

 This is not an accident.
 This is not a tragedy.
 The moral of this story is that this entire event—from the energized